 Occupational therapy assistants make a difference in people's lives by helping them be as independent as possible when physical, psychological, or social challenges prevent them from doing everyday things that give their lives meaning.
 They work with clients from newborn to older adults in a variety of settings, including hospitals, rehabilitation centers, schools and nursing homes.

 University of Arkansas - Pulaski Technical College is partnered with Baptist Health College Little Rock (BHCLR) to offer an Associate of Applied Science in Occupational Therapy Assistant.
-It is a two-year, full-time program taught at BHCLR.
+The Occupational Therapy Assistant program is a two-year, full-time program taught at BHCLR.
 Admission is competitive and interview-based through BHCLR.
 Eighteen students are selected annually.
 Coursework follows the UA-PTC academic calendar and is composed of classroom and clinical experiences.
 A total of 70 hours are required for this degree.